canonical/grafana-k8s-operator/README.md

 juju deploy grafana-k8s
 ```

-By default, Grafana does not contain any data sources or dashboards, but may [Prometheus](https://charmhub.io/prometheus-k8s)
+By default, Grafana does not contain any data sources or dashboards, but [Prometheus](https://charmhub.io/prometheus-k8s)
 is commonly used, and is deployable with Juju.
 The Grafana Operator may also accept additional datasources over Juju
 relations with charms which support the `grafana-datasource` interface.